RahilRehan/banco/README.md

 1. Create a transfer record with amount 10
 2. Create an entry for account1 with -10
 3. Create an entry for account2 with +10
-4. Substract 10 from balance of account1
+4. Subtract 10 from balance of account1
-5. Add 10 to balance of accoun2
+5. Add 10 to balance of account2